 At our outbound agency, Referral Program Pros, we have booked 7,000+ meetings across hundreds of campaigns.
 The single highest-leverage change we have made for clients is not rewriting their message sequences.
 It is rebuilding their LinkedIn profiles before a single connection request goes out.
 Clients who optimize their profiles before launching campaigns consistently see connection acceptance rates climb from 15 percent to 45 percent, sometimes higher.

-This guide covers every section of your LinkedIn profile through the lens of outbound sales.
-Not recruiting, not job hunting, not personal branding for its own sake.
-Outbound.
-Every recommendation here comes from real campaign data.
+This guide covers every profile section through the lens of outbound, not recruiting or personal branding.
+Every recommendation comes from real campaign data.

 Your LinkedIn profile is your outbound landing page